-If you have been injured by a dangerous or defective product, Nevada law is on your side.
+If you were injured by a dangerous or defective product, Nevada law is on your side.
 Our state’s product liability laws are very favorable to consumers.
-In Nevada, manufacturers and distributors are responsible for harm caused in many cases — even if the product is misused, as long as that misuse was foreseeable.
-There are several ways that products can be unreasonably dangerous, including manufacturing defects, design defects, a manufacturer or seller’s failure to warn or a breach of warranty.
+In Nevada, manufacturers and distributors are responsible for harm caused in many cases— even if the product is misused, as long as that misuse was foreseeable.
+There are several ways that products can be unreasonably dangerous, including manufacturing defects, design defects, a manufacturer or seller’s failure to warn, or a breach of warranty.

 What is a Defective Product?

-A defective product is a product that is unreasonably dangerous when used for its intended purpose without any alterations or interference.
+A defective product is unreasonably dangerous when used for its intended purpose without any alterations or interference.
 Defective products can cause injuries due to:

 - Design defects